 The Revolving Loan Facility under the Credit Agreement bears interest, at our election, at either (a) the Base Rate, which is defined as a fluctuating rate per annum equal to the greatest of (i) the Prime Rate in effect on such day; (ii) the Federal Funds Rate in effect on such date plus 0.50%; or (iii) an adjusted LIBOR rate determined on the basis of a one-month interest period plus 1.0%, in each case plus an applicable margin ranging from 0.0% to 0.75% based on our consolidated total net leverage ratio during the preceding fiscal quarter; or (b) an adjusted LIBOR rate plus an applicable margin ranging from 1.00% to 1.75% depending on our consolidated total net leverage ratio during the preceding fiscal quarter.
-Interest is due and payable quarterly, in arrears, for loans bearing interest at the Base Rate, and at the end of an interest period (or at each three month interval in the case of loans with interest periods greater than three months) in the case of loans bearing interest at the adjusted LIBOR rate.
-The interest rate as of July 31, 2016 on our variable interest rate debt was the one month LIBOR rate of 0.49% plus an applicable margin of 1.25%.
+Interest is due and payable quarterly, in arrears, for loans bearing interest at the Base Rate, and at the end of an interest period (or at each three month interval in the case of loans with interest periods greater than three months) in the case of loans bearing interest at the adjusted

+LIBOR rate.
+The interest rate as of July 31, 2017 on our Revolving Loan Facility was the one month LIBOR rate of 1.23% plus an applicable margin of 1.00%.
 The carrying amount of the Credit Agreement is comprised of borrowings under which interest accrues under a fluctuating interest rate structure.
-Accordingly, the carrying value approximates fair value at July 31, 2016, and was classified within Level II of the fair value hierarchy.
+Accordingly, the carrying value approximates fair value at July 31, 2017, and was classified within Level II of the fair value hierarchy.

 Amounts borrowed under the Revolving Loan Facility may be repaid and reborrowed until the maturity date of July 21, 2021.
 We are obligated to pay a commitment fee on the unused portion of the Revolving Loan Facility.
 The commitment fee rate ranges from 0.125% to 0.20%, depending on our consolidated total net leverage ratio during the preceding fiscal quarter, on the average daily unused portion of the revolving credit commitment under the Credit Agreement.
-We had \$238.0 million of outstanding borrowings under the Revolving Loan Facility as of July 31, 2016 and no outstanding borrowings as of July 31, 2015.
+We had \$231.0 million and \$238.0 million of outstanding borrowings under the Revolving Loan Facility as of July 31, 2017 and July 31, 2016, respectively.